Meet Our Team

 Lab Coordinator

-Ava is a second-year undergraduate student at Oregon State University, majoring in Psychology, Public Health, and Human Development and Family Sciences.
+Ava is a third-year undergraduate student at Oregon State University, majoring in Psychology, Public Health, and Human Development and Family Sciences.
 Her research interests include neurological disorders, addiction, equitable cognitive testing, neurodiversity, EEG, and political psychology.
 She plans to pursue a doctorate in neuropsychology after graduation.
 In her free time, Ava enjoys painting, swing dancing, ceramics, Brazilian jiu-jitsu, and spending time in nature.

 Madalynn Hines